-Asia Bookroom has a large premises in Canberra, Australia's capital city, however our customers are located all over the world.
-As well as our regular retail shop we run a busy mail order business sending well packed parcels of books to every country you care to name.
+Asia Bookroom has a large premises in Canberra, Australia's capital city.
+As well as our regular retail shop we run a busy mail order business sending well packed parcels across the world.

 We issue regular short lists of books, tailored to your specific areas of interest, emailed to you as they become available.
 These lists include a range of antiquarian, out of print and some news books.